Submissions closed! Check back in the spring for the results!

 Editorial letters for up to 3 individual pieces within the manuscript may be requested

-- A significant portion of the editorial letter and manuscript consultation fees go to our feedback editor, according to the rates established by the EFA
+- A significant portion of the editorial letter fees go to our feedback editor, according to the rates established by the EFA

 We don’t have any preferences topically or in terms of style.
 We’re simply looking for the best.
 We don’t define, nor are we interested in, stories identified by their genre.
 We do, however, consider ourselves a publication that focuses on literary fiction.
 Dazzle us, take chances, and be bold.